-Note: This figure shows the effect of exposure to flood events on the capitalization of the protection and spillover effects of levee construction.
-The figure shows the estimated event study coefficients for the effect of experiencing a Presidential Disaster Declaration (PDD) post levee construction on the price effect of falling within a leveed area and falling within a spillover area.
+Note: The figure shows the estimated event study coefficients for the effect of experiencing a Presidential Disaster Declaration (PDD) post levee construction on the price effect of falling within a leveed area and falling within a spillover area.
 Data are restricted to transactions that occur after levee construction.
-Each regression includes parcel, year-by-month, and levee segment-by-year fixed effects and standard errors are clustered at the census tract level.
+The pooled regression includes parcel, year-by-month, and levee segment-by-year fixed effects and standard errors are clustered at the census tract level.